vbouzoukos/vbmongoengine/README.md

 [Deploy a Replica Set for Testing and Development](https://docs.mongodb.com/manual/tutorial/deploy-replica-set-for-testing/)

 Transactions work on existing collections.
-So before inserting data you need to create the collection.
+So before inserting data you **need to create the collection**.

 Transactions are managed via the mongoDB context and you can insert multiple documents this way.